 - whether you have lived in the area for some time but not been to Church before

-- whether you have been a regular church-goer before and have not attended for some time - perhaps as a result of the Covid lockdown.
+- whether you have been a regular church-goer before and have not attended for some time.

 Need to talk?